Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 containing all notes in plain text.

 • Go to the first page that has note numbers on it, and take note of which notes should appear at the bottom of the page.
 Then go to the separate "notes" document and select the notes that should be on that first page in the main document.
 While text is selected, click Insert, Text box to insert the selected notes into a text box.
 (You can remove the border later.) • Select the note material inside the text box and set any desired font, font size, etc. • Change the notes to two columns: Place the cursor at the top of the note material inside the box, before the first note's number, and click Insert, Columns to change the material to two-column format; choose "Balanced newspaper" columns if desired.
 (The box size might change; you can resize the box later.) • Click outside this box to get out of the box's edit mode, then right-click on the box and choose "Select box" from the context menu that appears.
 Press <Ctrl+C> to copy the box to the Windows clipboard. • Go to the first page with the notes, and paste (<Ctrl+V> ) the text box anywhere on the page.
 Right-click on it and select Position, Attach box to: Page, and set a Vertical Box Position of "0" inches from Bottom Margin.
 Enable the checkbox, "Box stays on page."
 (The Horizontal Position should probably be Center of Margins.)
 Click OK. • To remove the border from the text box, right-click the text box and choose Border/Fill, choose the "empty" icon to set the border style to "no line" style, then click OK. • To resize the box, right-click the text box and choose Size, then set the Width to Full. • Go to the next page with note numbers on it and repeat the text box creation procedure for those specific notes, copy the box, paste it, etc. Note Since you have converted footnotes to endnotes, then inserted a text box on the previous page, you probably will need to be careful when examining the document to ensure that the new "boxed" notes end up on their proper pages.
 Tip You can add hard returns prior to the [Col Def] codes in the footnotes to add spacing between the footnotes and the body text.
-[Page top] [Scroll up for more tips
+[Page top] indenting all footnote text while leaving note numbers at the margin [Scroll up for more tips

 or go to top]